-Complaints Procedure 2018/19
+Complaints Procedure

-Governors of Grandpont Nursery School and Childcare have adopted the following procedure to deal with formal-complaints from members of the school community or general public
+The governors of Grandpont Nursery School and Childcare have adopted the following procedure to deal with formal-complaints from members of the school community or general public

 At Grandpont, we aim to deal with all worries and complaints in a positive and supportive manner.
 We welcome questions, comments and suggestions for improvement.